v2kiran/PSAlphaFS/README.md

 The AlphaFS library overcomes the MAX_PATH limitation of 260 characters and is provided as Open Source, licensed under the MIT license.
 AlphaFS provides a namespace (Alphaleonis.Win32.Filesystem) containing a number of classes.
 Most notable are replications of the System.IO.File, System.IO.Directory and System.IO.Path, all with support for the extended-length paths (up to 32.000 chars)

-PSAlphaFS is a wrapper for the ALphaFS .NET library.
+PSAlphaFS is a wrapper for the ALphaFS .NET library, providing a small subset of functions that overcome the long path limitations of the windows filesystem.

 The cmdlets in this module have been prefixed with the word "long" to distinguish them from the cmdlets published by microsoft.